NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

         amp=False \
         use_cer=False)

-To analyze recognition errors, you can use the Speech Data Explorer, similar to the Kinyarwanda example.
+You can use the Speech Data Explorer to analyze recognition errors, similar to the Kinyarwanda example.
-After listening to files with an abnormally high WER (>50%), we found many problematic files with wrong transcriptions and cutted or empty audio files in the dev and test sets.
+After listening to files with an abnormally high WER (>50%), we found many problematic files with wrong transcriptions and cut or empty audio files in the dev and test sets.

 .. code-block:: bash